yuguerten/Exploring-the-impact-of-contextual-attention-on-Arabic-text-classification/README.md

 ## Notebooks
 - `arabic-text-classification.ipynb`: Notebook containing the CNN model and LSTM model implemented.
-- `arabic-text-classification-arabert.ipynb`: Notebook with the AraBERT model implementation.
+- `text_classification_with_AraBert.ipynb`: Notebook with the AraBERT model implementation.
 - `preprocessing.ipynb`: Notebook detailing the exploratory data analysis (EDA) and preprocessing steps.
 - `processing-files.ipynb`: Notebook that processes the files so it will create my dataset.